 Remember, if I have a lot to say, you'll need to break my speech up into more than one paragraph.
 Just insert a couple of line breaks and you're good to go.
 Don't re-label me on each paragraph, though.

 Thanks for coming in today, Professor Dave.

 Professor Dave: I'm glad to be able to help.

-Interviewer: Let’s just ignore those guys.
+Interviewer: Let’s just ignore those two.
 It’s our turn in the studio.